 As each code file is read in during

 #include relationships are noted.
 This allows a global compile order to be calculated.
 The only other preprocessing that occurs before parsing is to erase, within C++ code, any macro name that is defined as an empty string.
-Currently, the only such name is
+One such name is

-NO_OP, which RSC uses before a bare semicolon when a
+NO_OP, which RSC uses before or after a bare semicolon when a

 Once this simple preprocessing is complete, all of the code is parsed together, in a single pass.
 After an item is parsed, it is added to the scope (namespace, class, function, or code block) in which it appears, and its virtual

 EnterScope function is invoked.
 It is then compiled by invoking its virtual